-Sports Illustrated introduced Filipino American model Leyna Bloom as the first trans woman of color as the cover star for its August swimsuit issue.
+Sports Illustrated introduced Filipino American model Leyna Bloom as the

 - “We all know that the world [right now] is in this compassionate space of transformation,” Bloom told Vogue.
 “Any woman of color being on the cover of this magazine means that the world is evolving, and I’m part of that evolution process.
 This moment represents that we’re going into the future, and this is what the future looks like.”